fossi-foundation/fossi-foundation.github.io/gsoc.md

 title: Google Summer of Code
 ---

-The FOSSi Foundation regularly particulates in the [Google Summer of Code (GSoC)](https://developers.google.com/open-source/gsoc/) as umbrella organization.
+The FOSSi Foundation regularly participates in [Google Summer of Code (GSoC)](https://developers.google.com/open-source/gsoc/) as an umbrella organization.
-In this way we enable experienced community members to mentor students while the FOSSi Foundation takes care of the administrative parts of GSoC.
+In this way we enable experienced community members to mentor mentees while the FOSSi Foundation takes care of the administrative parts of GSoC.

 ## Project ideas